-With the assistance of his long time colleague, psychiatrist Vernon C. Kelly, Jr., MD, a campaign was mounted to find other clinicians who shared their conviction that emotion deserved far more attention than it received at that moment.
+With the assistance of Dr. Nathanson’s long time colleague, psychiatrist Vernon C. Kelly, Jr., MD, a campaign was mounted to find other clinicians who shared their conviction that emotion deserved far more attention than it received at that moment.
 Dr. Kelly took the responsibility for all educational programs presented by the Institute, and as its Training Director began to find new ways to gain an audience for these ideas.
-Using their own personal funds, they organized an October 1993 public conference in Philadelphia that presented the basic tenets of Tomkins’s Affect Theory, Nathanson’s work on the psychology of shame and the relation between affect and psychopharmacology, and Kelly’s work with Tomkins on a blueprint for interpersonal intimacy leading to a new system of couples therapy that Dr. Kelly derived from this concept.
-More than half of those who attended joined the Institute and took an active part in its work.
+Using their own personal funds, they organized an October 1993 public conference in Philadelphia that presented the basic tenets of Tomkins’ Affect Theory, Nathanson’s work on the psychology of shame and the relation between affect and psychopharmacology, and Kelly’s work with Tomkins on a blueprint for interpersonal intimacy leading to a new system of couples’ therapy that Dr. Kelly derived from this concept.
+More than half of those who attended joined the Institute and took an active part in its work

-In June 2009, after 18 years as Executive Director, Dr. Nathanson felt it was time to step down from his leadership role.
-A new Board of Directors was elected and Dr. Nathanson, with much gratitude for his tireless work for the Institute, appointed as Founding Executive Director Emeritus.
-Over two days of intensive meetings, members of the new Board discovered that their interest-excitement in affect script psychology remained high and that they shared a mutual desire to revitalize the Institute and to extend its reach worldwide both to professional and to lay audiences.
-The new members of the Board of Directors included: Lauren Abramson, PhD; John Brodsky, MD; Gary David, PhD; John Fontana III, MBA, MRE; Charles Gaby, LPC; Jonathan Grindlinger, MD; Vernon C. Kelly, Jr., MD; Rev David W. McShane, D.D.; David E Morrison, III, MD; and Mark Tomkins, LFD.
+In June, 2009, after eighteen years as Executive Director, Dr. Nathanson felt it was time to step down from his leadership role.
+A new Board of Directors was elected and Dr. Nathanson, receiving much gratitude for his tireless work for the Institute, was appointed as Founding Executive Director Emeritus.
+Over two days of intensive meetings, members of the new Board discovered that their interest-excitement in Affect Script Psychology remained high and that they shared a mutual desire to revitalize the Institute and to extend its reach worldwide both to professional and to lay audiences.